 Will my car make it in on the roads to the cave?

 Roads leading to the cave are rough and dusty.
 You may need to wash your car after your trip to Bracken but other than that, you should be fine.

 Motorcycles are not allowed on the preserve.
-Roads are rough and dusty and their noise disturbs the animals.
+Their noise disturbs the wildlife.